Your DBT

 Positive emotions are not a luxury — they build resilience.
 This skill is about intentionally increasing positive emotion in your life, not just waiting for it to happen.

-• 2Be mindful of positive moments: When something good happens, pay attention to it.
-Let it in.
+When something good happens, pay full attention to it.
+Let it register.
+Don't rush past it.

-• 3Long-term: Work toward goals and changes that create a life worth living
+Work toward goals and changes that create a life worth living — values-driven action, not just comfort.

-• 4Attend to relationships: Repair and maintain relationships that bring you joy
+Repair and maintain relationships that bring you joy.
+Connection is a core positive emotion builder.

 Depression and emotional dysregulation erode your sense of competence.
 Deliberately doing things you're good at — or learning new skills — builds the emotional foundation of self-respect.